FlavScents AInsights Entry for 2-Ethyl Hexyl Salicylate (CAS: 118-60-5)

 - Molecular Weight: 250.34 g/mol

-2-Ethyl hexyl salicylate is an ester of salicylic acid and 2-ethylhexanol.
-It is characterized by its functional groups, including an ester linkage, which contributes to its stability and odor profile.
-The ester group is crucial for its role in fragrance formulations, providing a sweet, floral scent with a hint of balsamic undertones.
+- Functional Groups and Structure–Odor Relevance: 2-Ethyl hexyl salicylate is an ester of salicylic acid and 2-ethylhexanol.
+The ester functional group is crucial for its role in fragrance applications, contributing to its ability to impart a mild, sweet, and floral odor profile.

 Citation hooks: FlavScents; PubChem; FEMA